 We consider revenue and EBITDA to be key measures in analyzing our business.
 EBITDA is a non-IFRS measure but we believe that it and similar measures are widely used by certain investors as supplemental measures of performance and liquidity.

-The following table sets out these key figures in each of the main geographies for the three months period ended March 31, 2023 and 2022.
+The following table sets out these key figures in each of the main geographies for the three months period and six months period ended June 30, 2022 and 2023.